apache/doris/new-docs/en/advanced/schema-change.md

 ### BE Configurations

 * `alter_tablet_worker_count`: Number of threads used to perform historical data conversion on the BE side.
 The default is 3.
 If you want to speed up the Schema Change job, you can increase this parameter appropriately and restart the BE.
 But too many conversion threads can cause increased IO pressure and affect other operations.
 This thread is shared with the Rollup job.

+## More Help

+For more detailed syntax and best practices used by Schema Change, see [ALTER TABLE COLUMN](../sql-manual/sql-reference-v2/Data-Definition-Statements/Alter/ALTER-TABLE-COLUMN.md ) command manual, you can also enter `HELP ALTER TABLE COLUMN` in the MySql client command line for more help information.